hashicorp/consul/website/source/docs/connect/proxies.html.md

 in Go.
 Having a basic built-in proxy allows Consul to have a sane default with performance that is good enough for most workloads.
-In some basic benchmarks, the service-to-service communication over the built-in proxy could sustain 5 Gbps with a per-hop latency of less than X microseconds.
+In some basic benchmarks, the service-to-service communication over the built-in proxy could sustain 5 Gbps with sub-millisecond latency.
 Therefore, the performance impact of even the basic built-in proxy is minimal.

 Consul will be